Early Estimation of Language to Latent Alignment in Diffusion Models: Further Analysis of Qualitative Results

 \subsection{Analysis of Edge Scenarios on Best-of-N}

 This section extends the qualitative results by presenting an analysis of borderline cases and edge scenarios in the task of image selection during and after the generation process.

-In Figure~\ref{fig:results_appendix} (top), the first example demonstrates~\model's ability to select an image with alignment equal to or better than post-generation CLIP, whereas CLIP applied during generation lacks overall compositional quality.
-The second example, despite the poor generated images, shows \model selecting the closest match to the prompt; while the generation CLIP incorrectly reverses the order of the utensils, \model chooses the image most representative of the text.
-The third prompt highlights~\model's efficiency, selecting an image comparable to the final CLIP while significantly reducing the required diffusion steps.
+In Figure~\ref{fig:results_appendix} (top), the first example demonstrates~\model's ability to select an image with alignment similar to post-generation baselines, whereas CLIP and LatentCLIP applied during generation lacks overall compositional quality.
+The second example, despite the poor generated images, shows \model selecting the closest match to the prompt during the generation, while CLIP and LatentCLIP incorrectly reverse the order of the utensils.
+The third prompt highlights that with more complex prompts none of the models were capable of selecting an aligned image with half of the computation.

-However, the fourth example shows a failure case for~\model where it selects what appears to be a hallucination.
-This likely occurred because the generation model failed to produce the requested object and instead focused on an unintended entity (the genie), which~\model mistakenly prioritized.
-The fifth and final prompts show scenarios where all methods result in divergent selections and none perfectly match the prompt.
-In the fifth case, different methods focus on either a ball or a frisbee, as no generated image depicts both.
-Similarly, the final prompt leads all methods to select different, yet imperfect, images.
+However, the fourth example shows a failure case for~\model and CLIP where they select what appears to be a hallucination.
+This likely occurred because the generation model failed to produce the requested object and instead focused on an unintended entity (the genie), which~\model and CLIP mistakenly prioritized.
+In the fifth case, where no single image depicts both the ball and the frisbee, different methods focus on one or the other; only LatentCLIP selects an image that partially aligns with the prompt, though this requires running the generation to completion.
+Similarly, the final prompt highlights a scenario where all methods fail to produce a perfect match, reflecting the inherent limitations of the underlying generative process.

-In the second row of examples (Figure~\ref{fig:results_appendix} (bottom)), the second example again depicts a scenario where no image was correctly generated, resulting in all methods failing to select an accurate representation of the prompt.
-The third prompt highlights a limitation of our approach, where it over-focuses on the initial part of the prompt while omitting the important "frosty glass of water".
+In the next set of examples (Figure~\ref{fig:results_appendix} (bottom), the second example again depicts a scenario where no image was correctly generated, resulting in all methods failing to select an accurate representation of the prompt.
+The third prompt highlights a failure case, where CLIP and~\model over-focused on the initial part of the prompt while omitting the important "frosty glass of water".